 The city utilizes targeted ground level spraying to help reduce the mosquito population in areas where a mosquito-borne virus is detected, as recommended by the Tarrant County Public Health Department.
-The spraying is done by licensed professionals using pesticide that is EPA-approved as being safe for humans and the environment.
+The spraying is done by licensed professionals using ultra low volume pesticide that is EPA-approved as being safe for humans and the environment.
 (U.L.V.
 MOSQUITOMASTER™ 412 or ANVIL® 2 + 2 ULV).
 While the pesticide is approved by the EPA, residents who are concerned about exposure are advised to take the following precautions:

 - Avoid being outside while spraying occurs, close windows and consider keeping pets inside.